-- While they may have different views, Elected Members should treat each other with respect and courtesy. - Disagreements, if they must be aired, should be expressed in ways that are not personal attacks, and do not cause detriment to individual Elected Members or the Council as a whole. - Elected Members should not undermine each other, either within the local government or in public. - Elected Members must have effective working relationships in order to succeed individually and collectively.
+- While they may have different views, eElected mMembers should treat each other with respect and courtesy. - Disagreements, if they must be aired, should be expressed in ways that are noten personal attacks, and do not cause detriment to individual Elected Members or the Council as a whole. - Elected Members should not undermine each other, either within the local government or in public. and - Elected Members must have effective working relationships in order to succeedindividually and collectively.